VestaOfOrion/Vesta/docs/CODE_OF_CONDUCT.md

 ## Warnings and Punishments
 Accumulating three warnings will result in a repository ban.
 The Developer issuing the ban may optionally ban the violating contributor from development channels in Discord for the duration of their repository ban.
-Warnings expire in six months from the date of warning.
+Warnings expire in six months from the date of warning, Maintainers and the Head Developer may overrule this.
-**Severe violations of this code of conduct may result in community or game server bans.**
+**Severe violations of this code of conduct may result in community or even game server bans as to be decided by the Head Developer and Administration.**

 * The first issued ban against your account will result in a **one week ban**, which may be appealed after four days.
 * The second issued ban against your account will result in a **one month ban**, which may be appealed after two weeks.
 * The third issued ban against your account will result in a **permanent ban**, which may be appealed after one month.
 * Every subsequent ban will result in a permanent ban until appeal as described above.
     * Fully serving or successfully appealing a ban will remove the oldest warning, resulting in two.
+* The above punishments are just rough overviews, Maintainers or the Head Developer may change the length of a ban.

 ## Developer Responsibilities